jatupan1989/boomjum1989/Block-all---narrowly-allow-all.md

 Now from this point, you have choice to soft-allow all or hard-allow all (or whatever else, really).

 Soft-allowing all will whitelist the whole matrix **except** the ubiquitously blocked hostnames.
-This is simple done by whitelisting the `all` cell:
+This is simply done by whitelisting the `all` cell:

 ![Block-all / soft allow all](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/httpsb-block-all-narrowly-allow-all-soft.png)